111 Westfall Road

-The Health Department has teamed up with the Monroe County Clerk's Office to begin making birth certificates available to Monroe County residents at the Greece DMV Office, located in the Mall @ Greece Ridge, on the last Saturday of each month, beginning July 28 (from 8:30 am - 12:30 pm).
+The Health Department has teamed up with the Monroe County Clerk's Office to begin making birth certificates available to Monroe County residents at the Greece DMV Office, located in the Mall @ Greece Ridge, on the last Saturday of each month from 8:30 am - 12:00 pm).
 Birth certificates are often needed for auto licenses and to obtain a passport.
 Children between 3-5 years of age can get a one-time free birth certificate and teens between 13-17 seeking a work permit can also get a one-time free birth record.
 Active military members and veterans can get a copy of their birth record at no charge.
 The cost for all others is $30 per certified copy (raised seal).
 Please be sure to bring valid photo ID.

 The Internet is an excellent place to become more knowledgable about health.
 However, while there are many credible health sites, there are also sites that may contain information and recommendations that are not valid.

 The links listed below contain reliable health information.